Dabbling in Jet Lag

-Since traveling and photography are my two passions and I love sharing my travel experiences through photography, I wanted to share my photography gear list.
+Since traveling and photography are my two passions, I wanted to share my photography gear list.
+So, here is a list of all the travel photography gear I use.

 My Photography Gear

-Before deciding on a camera, I prioritized four criteria: 1) Quality 2) Durability 3) Price 4) Weight.
+Before deciding on a camera, I prioritize four criteria: 1) Quality 2) Durability 3) Price 4) Weight.

-In the beginning, I focused on weight and durability, since I spend the majority of my time outdoors.
-But, once I started carrying photography equipment, my bag just got heavy.
+In the beginning, I focused on durability, since I spend the majority of my time outdoors.
+But, once I started carrying photography equipment, my bag just got too heavy.

 - Weather Sealing/Protection: Yes

-- Storage: 1x CF slot and 1x SD slot
+- Storage: 1x CF Express and 1x SD slot

 - Max/Min Aperture: 1.8/16